DeFiCh/defichain.com/content/white-paper.en.md

 ## A Glimpse into the Future

-Building on top of the DeFi Blockchain will lead to some of the most exciting benefits not only for first-world areas, but moreover also all those that need decentralized finance the most.
+Building on top of DeFiChain will lead to some of the most exciting benefits not only for first-world areas, but moreover also all those that need decentralized finance the most.
 For example, imagine Anna, who owns a small business in a developing economy, but who doesn’t have a traditional bank account.
 She uses mobile money and digital currencies to run her business, accepting payments through mobile--which makes perfect sense, because nobody in her province uses cash or credit cards.
-Anna uses the DeFi Blockchain to take out a loan when one of her suppliers pays late, saving her business.
+Anna uses DeFiChain to take out a loan when one of her suppliers pays late, saving her business.
 In the old days, she would have simply gone out of business, because no bank would loan money to her.
 Anna also invests wisely.
 When she is paid by the supplier, she immediately moves the cash into various tokenized assets to avoid the hyperinflation and instability of her national government’s currency, and on top of that, she is able to earn interest.

 Anna creates a group of local businesspeople, and together they pool funds to help other entrepreneurs in their village.
 They purchase office space, solar panels, and a satellite to create a business center.
 The group uses DeFi to eliminate the overhead of complex legal contracts between them.
 They receive automatic dividends when the business center profits.
 Some of them reinvest in a delivery drone which charges for its services, and distributes the income to the investors.
 Others invest in sensor equipment that test local soil conditions, and sell the data to commodity markets.
-All of the sensors work independently and charge independently, and the investors simply reap the profits, all calculated automatically on the DeFi Blockchain.
+All of the sensors work independently and charge independently, and the investors simply reap the profits, all calculated automatically on DeFiChain.

 Now, 5 years after her initial use of DeFi, Anna is able to take out a loan with no collateral, based on her long-term record of smart investments and returning loans on time, as well as assessment of her industry from trusted oracles.
 It’s a win-win situation.
 The lenders come from all over the globe, from people who want to diversify their investment portfolio to developing economies.
 The lenders don’t have to worry about the complexity of cross-border transactions or legal requirements.
 They escape the banking systems of their own countries, which moved to zero and negative-interest rates on savings.
 Now, these regular investors can be assured of returns on investments based on Anna and people like her, who run great businesses and can provide returns on people’s investments.

-**This is what the DeFi Blockchain is all about - To make the world a better place!**
+**This is what DeFiChain is all about - To make the world a better place!**